zuzanapiarova/philosophers/README.md

 - Mandatory: (almost) done
 - TODO: they die eventually when sleep is 0 - probably steal resources as they sleep 0
 - sometimes semaphore already exists and it will not create it anew - because program terminated abnormaly and did ot close and unlink the semaphore form memory, thus we cannot open it again.
 Create one with new name
-- LEFT ON: DID WHAT IS ABOVE, WAITING FOR SEMAPHORE IN MAIN, POSTING TO SEMAPHORE ONCE WHEN PHILO IS FUL OR NUMBER_OF_PHILOS TIMES WHEN ONE DIES SO WE CAN KILL ALL PROCESSES
-- possible way not to make them print anything after stop_sim signal: 	set sem_wait(philos[0].shared->msg_sem); so it takes the one resource and pothers cannot take it BUT it doesnt work
-- // TODO: move start time to later in code as now it is too soon
+- // TODO: move start time to later in code as now it is too soon ??
-- TODO: not allowed mutexes in bonus part ???
+- NOW DOING: start one thread for deah checking and one for full checking in main process
+- if they detect death, they
+- TODO: create a mutex_sem that works like msg_sem
+- PROBLEMS:
+1. leaks when exiting from a thread
+2. data races for stop_sim variable - fix with semaphores specific to each process
+3. when one philo waits for fork and dies, he prints death but then takes the fork he has been waiting for

 ### MECHANISMS TO AVOID DEADLOCKS
 1. even philos wait for a moment before grabbing forks